ndabAP/assocentity/README.md

 #### Tokenization

-Googles Cloud Natural Language API is the default tokenizer and will split the tokens, and after that this it assigns the part of speech to the tokens.
+Googles Cloud Natural Language API is the default tokenizer and will split the tokens, and after that assigns the part of speech to the tokens.
 No additional checking should be done here.
-For this step, it's nessecary to sign-up for a service account key.
+Note: For this step, it's nessecary to sign-up for a service account key.

-A simpler, offline solution would be using Gos native `strings.Fields` method.
+A simpler, offline solution would be using Gos native `strings.Fields` method as tokenizer.

 #### Part of speech determination